family gathered around a table at tributary

 • Street Lighting

-The CDD is governed by a five-member Board of Supervisors (Board) elected initially by the land owner/developer.
-As the community gets closer to build out, the Board will be elected by majority vote of the resident electors in the community.
-A professional manager implements the policies of the Board.
+The CDD is governed by a five-member Board of Supervisors.
+Initially, board members are elected by the landowner or developer.
+As the community grows and more homes are sold, residents will elect board members through a majority vote of resident electors.
+A professional district manager oversees the implementation of the board’s policies.